jetbrains-academy/refactoring-java-course/MovingCode/WhatIsMoveMethodRefactoring/FindMoreAppropriateFilesForClassesPractice/task.md

 ### Task

-In this task, you need to move classes to a more appropriate place using move refactoring.
+In this task, you need to move classes to a more appropriate place using the Move refactoring technique.

 ### Hints